GongCHEN-1995/GB-FFs-Model/README.md

 To test the code, there are already 100 pre-processed molecules in data/ANI-1, data/DES370K and data/SPICE.
 You only need download the original databases (the command "os.system('wget ...')") and then you can run 'PreTraining.ipynb' and 'FineTuning.ipynb'.

+To generate the ParaFileGenerator.ipynb, users need provide the PDB files (in GeneratingPara/pdb/) or SDF files (in GeneratingPara/sdf/) and SMILES (in GeneratingPara/smiles/) is optional.
+We recommend users to provide SMILES and SDF files as inputs.
+Then you can run 'ParaFileGenerator.ipynb' to generate parameter files.

+To test the code, there are already 3 sdf files in GeneratingPara/sdf.
+You can run 'ParaFileGenerator.ipynb' directly.

 GB-FFs Models' performance
 --------------------------